panchomb/ie-exercise-3/modules/operational-insights/workspace/data-source/README.md

 | [`syslogSeverities`](#parameter-syslogseverities) | array | Severities to configure when kind is LinuxSyslog. |
 | [`tags`](#parameter-tags) | object | Tags to configure in the resource. |

+### Parameter: `counterName`

+Counter name to configure when kind is WindowsPerformanceCounter.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `enableDefaultTelemetry`

+Enable telemetry via a Globally Unique Identifier (GUID).
+- Required: No
+- Type: bool
+- Default: `True`

+### Parameter: `eventLogName`

+Windows event log name to configure when kind is WindowsEvent.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `eventTypes`

+Windows event types to configure when kind is WindowsEvent.
+- Required: No
+- Type: array
+- Default: `[]`

+### Parameter: `instanceName`

+Name of the instance to configure when kind is WindowsPerformanceCounter or LinuxPerformanceObject.
+- Required: No
+- Type: string
+- Default: `'*'`

+### Parameter: `intervalSeconds`

+Interval in seconds to configure when kind is WindowsPerformanceCounter or LinuxPerformanceObject.
+- Required: No
+- Type: int
+- Default: `60`

 ### Parameter: `kind`

 The kind of the DataSource.
 - Required: No
 - Type: string
 - Default: `'AzureActivityLog'`